skip to Main Content

 Conclusion

-You learned how to whitelist a domain in Office 365 to bypass SPAM filtering.
-First, sign in to Office 365.
-After that, add the domain to the allowed domain section.
-From now on the domain will not be flagged as SPAM in Exchange Online Protection (EOP).
+You learned how to Allowlist a domain in Microsoft 365 to bypass SPAM filtering.
+It’s recommended to create a mail flow rule and configure the conditions to skip spam filtering.
+From now on, the sender domain will not be flagged as SPAM in Exchange Online Protection (EOP).

 Did you enjoy this article?
 You may also like Add domain to Office 365 tenant.
 Don’t forget to follow us and share this article.